 For more information see: climefish.eu

-A key theme has been to understand the resilience of shrimp and prawn farmers to changing salinity patterns along a shifting ‘ inter-saline-freshwater convergence zone’ (ICZ) located within an extensive polderised estuarine flood-plain; first detected in an earlier UoS lead project SEAT
+A key theme was to understand the resilience of shrimp and prawn farmers to changing salinity patterns along a shifting ‘ inter-saline-freshwater convergence zone’ (ICZ) located within an extensive polderised estuarine flood-plain; first detected in an earlier UoS lead project SEAT

-AQUACULTURE CARRYING CAPACITY AND WATER QUALITY IN INDONESIAN LAKES AND RESERVOIRS - This project looks at four lakes in Indonesia to examine the country’s aquaculture industry and how to mitigate the harming effects of waste materials.
-Primary objectives of the project are the estimation of the lakes' carrying capacity for aquaculture through the application of simple-mass balance models, and human resource and capacity building by bring together leading aquaculture scientists from the U.S., the U.K. and Indonesia to conduct teaching, research, and outreach in support of sustainable development of Indonesia’s aquaculture industry.
-Partnering institutions are Rhode Island University (U.S.), University of Stirling, Bogor Agricultural University (Indonesia) and Surya University (Indonesia).
-The project is funded by the U.S. Department of State.
+AQUACULTURE CARRYING CAPACITY AND WATER QUALITY IN INDONESIAN LAKES AND RESERVOIRS - This project looked at four lakes in Indonesia to examine the country’s aquaculture industry and how to mitigate the harming effects of waste materials.
+Primary objectives of the project were the estimation of the lakes' carrying capacity for aquaculture through the application of simple-mass balance models, and human resource and capacity building by bring together leading aquaculture scientists from the U.S., the U.K. and Indonesia to conduct teaching, research, and outreach in support of sustainable development of Indonesia’s aquaculture industry.
+Partnering institutions were Rhode Island University (U.S.), University of Stirling, Bogor Agricultural University (Indonesia) and Surya University (Indonesia).
+The project was funded by the U.S. Department of State.

 Sustaining Ethical Aquaculture Trade (SEAT) (EU FP7): "Trade in aquatic products is the largest global food sector, by value, and Asia represents the main external source of aquatic products into the EU.
 Current EU policy supporting international trade between Asia and Europe concentrates on issues of food safety as measures of quality, whilst market-forces drive development of standards and labels that identify social and environmental parameters.
 This project developed an evidence-based framework to support current stakeholder dialogues organised by a third party certifier which contributes to harmonising standards, helping consumers to make fully informed choices with regards to the sustainability and safety of their seafood.
 An ‘Ethical Aquatic Food Index’, a qualitative holistic measure of overall sustainability to support consumers’ purchasing decisions, was developed based on detailed research centred around a Life Cycle Assessment of current processes involved in ensuring aquatic products reach consumers, aligned with analyses from the sustainable livelihoods approach and systems thinking.
 SMEs based in the EU participated in this project, particularly the action research phase, enhancing their relative competitiveness.
 By strengthening the knowledge base surrounding EU-Asia seafood trade the project provided the evidence required to support further expansion whilst ensuring a fair deal for producers who are meeting appropriate social and environmental goals and offering a safe and sustainable product for consumers.
 The sectors covered represent the main aquaculture products reaching EU markets; tilapia, catfish, shrimps and prawns.
 Case study stakeholders included SMEs in Bangladesh, China, Thailand and Vietnam where sustainability is essential in the face of rapid growth.